unilaiva/unilaiva-songbook/README.md

   \[\bmc\mnc{C}C]Trallallaaa
 ```

 ### Tags ###

 Tags can be attached to songs by defining `tags=` keyval argument for
 `\beginsong` macro.
 An example: `\beginsong{Song name}[tags={love, smile}]`.

-All tags must be listed in file `tags.can` before they can be used.
+All tags must be listed in file `includ/tags.can` before they can be used.

 To disable tags totally, put `\showtagsfalse` in the main document preamble
 after package imports.